May 20 1861 Monday

 Confederate Organisation

-CSA: William Wing Loring promoted Brigadier-General PACS 20 May 1861.
+CSA: William Wing Loring was promoted Brigadier-General PACS 20 May 1861.

 Commander in Chief: President Jefferson Finis Davis